 Further your Knowledge and Skills

-Districts, regions and the Unitarian Universalist Association (UUA) offer webinars throughout the year on various topics related to youth ministry and advising.
-Districts and regions also offer their own in-person training and gatherings.
-Ask your district or regional staff how to host a Chrysalis training for advisors and youth or a Ministry with Youth Renaissance Module.
+Districts, regions and the Unitarian Universalist Association (UUA) offer extensive leadership development throughout the year on various topics related to youth ministry and advising.
+Districts and regions also offer their own in-person training and gatherings .
+Discover continuing education with Renaissance Modules for Religious Educators.

 Keep Youth Ministry Safe